The Bride He Bought Online: Plot

 Upon returning home, Kaley turns on the TV, but John uses his computer hacking skills to scare her by turning off the security system in Kaley's home.
 Having succeeded in panicking her, he then enters the house and kidnaps Kaley at gunpoint, taking her to the warehouse where he is holding Mandy hostage.
 The next day, Avery is being interviewed by an agent, as the parents of Kaley and Mandy are looking for their daughters.
 Avery tells the agent about Nick, and the cops mark him as a suspect.
-Nick spoke to the cop, straightened everything out and told him about John and he was unaware what he was doing.
+Nick speaks to the cop, straightening everything out and telling him about John.

 Later that day, Avery is also kidnapped by John, and having now captured all three girls, he takes them to sell to a man he found online.
 The man is going to sell the girls for human trafficking.
 However, John gets scammed by the man, who only takes Kaley with him.
 Afterwards, John takes Mandy and Avery back to the warehouse, where Avery slashes him with a piece of glass and tries to escape, but is unsuccessful.
-Upon returning home, John's hooker neighbor offers to find him someone else to sell the girls to, and the pair return to the warehouse.
-However, instead of aiding John in his trafficking attempt, the neighbor shoots him in the arm, allowing Mandy and Avery to escape.
-John then retaliates by shooting his neighbor in the chest and tries to find and recapture the girls, but is unable to due to his injuries, while the girls hide in the warehouse, armed with the neighbor's gun and a cell phone.
+Upon returning home, John's hooker neighbor, Wanda, offers to find him someone else to sell the girls to, and the pair return to the warehouse.
+However, instead of aiding John in his trafficking attempt, Wanda shoots him in the arm, allowing Mandy and Avery to escape.
+John then retaliates by shooting Wanda in the chest and tries to find and recapture the girls, but is unable to due to his injuries, while the girls hide in the warehouse, armed with the neighbor's gun and a cell phone.
 They call the police and are saved, though a defeated John commits suicide in despair before he can be arrested.

 As the film ends, Avery is in the hospital, being questioned by law enforcement.
 The final scene shows her taking things out of Kaley's locker, while Avery's voice-over explains that Kaley was never found.